gcruzn1/volunteer-data-collector/README.md

 I enjoy doing volunteer work, specifically focusing on encouraging and providing hope to those afflicted by life's challenges.
 At the end of every month I am responsible for collecting data from a few other volunteers, and as you can imagine; chasing down each person to have them fill out a slip is a challenging task.
-The idea of automation the collection of this data was born!
+The idea of automating the collection process was born!
 This way, it is easier for me AND the volunteers :)